leila-alderman/leila-alderman.github.io/about.md

 ## Welcome!

+Shifting from software engineering into application security, I recently completed the SANS Women's Immersion Academy and obtained the GWAPT, GCIH, and GSEC certifications.
+As a self-taught developer with a passion for life-long learning and documentation, I'm passionate about combining my drive for technical excellence with my desire to do work that matters, making the world a more secure place for users and their data.

-I'm Leila, and I'm studying full-stack web development with [The Odin Project](https://www.theodinproject.com/), which is a free, open-source web development curriculum.
-In addition to stuyding the curriculum, I'm also a community moderator, GitHub maintainer, and [top 10 contributor](https://github.com/TheOdinProject/curriculum/graphs/contributors) for The Odin Project.
-Most recently, I've been helping to write the new and improved Ruby lessons.
+I'm a moderator, maintainer, and top 10 contributor to the free, open-source web development curriculum [The Odin Project](https://www.theodinproject.com/), which is how I taught myself to code.
+I'm also a top 10 contributor to Active Merchant, an open-source Ruby gem for payments processing that integrates with over 120 payment gateways.

-I'm also getting involved in my local [civic hacking](https://codefordc.org/resources/what-is-civic-hacking.html) scene with [Code for Durham](http://codefordurham.com/) and [NC Open Pass](http://ncopenpass.com/).

-As the project manager for [NC Clear Path](https://nc-clear-path.github.io/), I presented our project at [Civic Camp](http://ncopenpass.com/blog/civic-camp-hackathon-concludes-with-open-data-competition-kickoff/) and [Datapalooza](http://ncopenpass.com/blog/civic-tech-solutions-and-first-responder-technology-highlighted-at-nc-open-pass-datapalooza/), where we won first place both times!
-I also got the opportunity to present our project at [All Things Open](http://ncopenpass.com/blog/nc-open-pass-datapalooza-open-data-competition-coming-to-ipreo/), which was a great opportunity to connect with new people.

-NC Clear Path is a team of open-data advocates across North Carolina dedicated to improving mapping and trip planning services for those with limited mobility.
-We work with open source projects and open map data to create solutions for safe pedestrian paths.
+My top 5 strengths from StrengthsFinder:
+ - Intellection: I'm introspective and love thinking through new challenges.
+ - Input: I'm constantly collecting and collating new information that I can then document for others to benefit from.
+ - Learner: I'm always learning something new, whether it's teaching myself to code, learning cybersecurity, or becoming a certified Master Composter.
+ - Deliberative: I like to plan ahead and develop processes to streamline work.
+ - Belief: I want to do work that matters and that improves the people and world around me.

 ## Want to get in touch?

-If you're interested in getting in touch, you can find me on [GitHub](https://github.com/leila-alderman) or [LinkedIn](https://www.linkedin.com/in/leila-alderman/).
+If you're interested in connecting with me, you can find me on [GitHub](https://github.com/leila-alderman) and [LinkedIn](https://www.linkedin.com/in/leila-alderman/).